themeum/kirki/readme.txt

 To get an idea on how to include Kirki in your next project, you can take a look at the [Ornea theme](https://github.com/aristath/ornea).

 == Changelog ==

+= 1.0.2 =

+July 17, 2014, dev time: 5 minutes

+* NEW: Added 'disable_output' and 'disable_google_fonts' arguments to the configuration.

 = 1.0.1 =